The Garden Grazer

 For more inspiration, also browse more vegan side dish recipes or potato recipes.

-Close up view of vegan potato salad in a white bowl with bamboo serving spoons
+Vegan potato salad with fresh dill in a white serving bowl with bamboo spoons

-This potato salad features tender potatoes and crunchy veggies coated in a creamy dressing.
-It's just as tasty as the classic version, but made with healthier whole food plant-based ingredients!
+This classic-style potato salad is creamy, tangy, and full of satisfying flavor!
+It's just as delicious as the traditional version, but made with healthier whole food, plant-based ingredients.

 5 from 3 votes